The views expressed by the host on this show, now documented to be almost always right, 99.

 All right, what is this one?

-This is a this knocking on Heaven's door.
+This is knocking on heaven's door.

-I'd know lay lady lay anywhere I saw a bed.
+I'd know Lay Lady Lay anywhere I saw a bed.

-Knock, knock, knocking on uh toilet door.
+Knock, knock, knocking on toilet door.

 That's about this story.